Welcome, and thank you for your interest in our online MM in Music Education degree, which leads to Graduate Licensure.

 - Other information that you deem important to help us make an informed decision as to whether you would be successful in our program

 - Article critique.
-Download the article and guidelines below.
-Carefully read the guidelines and the article.
+Download and carefully read the article and guidelines below.
 This critique will be a sample of your most scholarly writing and will provide a current writing sample to evaluate.

 After a completed application and portfolio are received, students will be contacted regarding a Graduate Diagnostic Examination in Music Theory and History.